aniruddhadhal/ERS/README.md

 ### Problem Statement :
 Create an application that allows employees to submit feedback toward each other’s performance.
 ------------------------------------------------------------------------------------------------
-Technology Used:
+### Technology Used:
-Node Js
+1.Node Js
-Java Script
+2. Java Script
-MongoDB
+3. MongoDB
-EJS
+4. EJS